MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 ### Logging

 One of the most important tools for debugging code is *logging*.
-Our **CloudScript** provides a utility for performing th function.
+Our **CloudScript** provides a utility for performing the function.

 This takes the form of the *log* object, which can log any message desired using the **Info**, **Debug**, and **Error** methods.